 WELCOME & INTRODUCTIONS: Open meeting and welcome attendees.
 Review purpose and charge for the Committee.
 Review agenda and meeting format.
+Introduce chair and vice-chair.
 Committee members will be invited to participate in an ice-breaker exercise and provide a brief self-introduction.

-PUBLIC COMMENT: The Brown Act allows any member of the public to comment on items not on the agenda.
+PUBLIC COMMENT: Members of the public are invited to comment on items both on and not on the agenda.
 Please treat others with courtesy, civility, and respect.
 In conformance with the Brown Act, public comment is provided so members of the public may participate in the meeting by submitting comments as provided on the front page of this agenda.
-The Design Review Committee will receive comments at the beginning of the meeting.
-In conformance with the Brown Act, no action can occur on these items.
+The Growth Management Citizens Committee will receive comments at the beginning of the meeting.
+In conformance with the Brown Act, no action can occur on non-agenda public comment items.